- Experience nomadic life

 Mineral and hot springs have long played an important part of Mongolian traditional medicine, both for healing and relaxation.
 At the Tsenkher the sulphur springs emerge from the ground at temperatures of 86 degrees, and is pumped into splash pools used by both tourists and locals.
 This afternoon visit a yak breeding family to experience the traditional customs and lifestyle of the local residents.

 Stay overnight at the Duut Resort Camp (1Q), where the shared facilities include both outdoor and indoor baths and showers using the spring water, perfect for relaxing after a long day.
 B, L, D

 Day 7 Terkhiin Tsagaan Lake

-Today embark on a long but rewarding day of travelling through remote landscapes to the Khorgo National Park, home to the extinct volcano, Khorgo Mountain.
+Today embark on a long but rewarding day of travelling through remote landscapes to the Khorgo National Park, home to the extinct volcano, Khorgo Mountain (125 miles, four hours).

 En route you’ll pass the ‘Hundred Tree’ – a sacred tree covered in thick layers of scarves left by worshippers, Chuluut River Gorge – a 25-metre deep rock canyon made up of basalt from the lava of extinct volcanos, and Taikhar Rock – a 20-metre high granite rock with 150 writings etched across its surface, the oldest dating back to the 6th century.
 There is a 150 metre climb to reach the edge of the volcano should you wish to look in.

 Spend the next two nights at the Maikhan Tolgoi Camp (1Q) on the picturesque shores of Terkhiin Tsagaan Lake.
 Please note bathroom facilities at this camp are shared and contained in a separate block.
 B, L, D

 Day 8 Terkhiin Tsagaan Lake

 Today is free to spend at leisure.

-Perhaps relax and enjoy the magnificent views across the 16-kilometre lake, or perhaps join an optional excursion, trekking around the Khorgo Mountains, horse riding, or a visit to a nomadic family.
+Perhaps relax and enjoy the magnificent views across the 10 mile lake, or perhaps join an optional excursion, trekking around the Khorgo Mountains, horse riding, or a visit to a nomadic family.

 This evening look forward to a Mongolian barbeque of ‘Khorkhog’ when food is grilled with hot stones.
 B, L, D

 Day 9 Karakorum

-After breakfast start your journey to the former capital of the Mongol empire under Genghis Khan, Karakorum.
+After breakfast journey to the former capital of the Mongol empire under Genghis Khan, Karakorum (181 miles, five hours).